Dabbling in Jet Lag

 It is a great tool for day hiking, walking around cities, and anywhere I know I’ll want quick access to my camera.

-Given the size of my camera, I also have the Peak Design Pro Pad.
-This makes carrying heavy photography equipment more comfortable.
+I also have the Peak Design Pro Pad.
+This makes carrying photography equipment on my hips more comfortable.

 Memory Cards and External Hard Drives

-I shoot in RAW with a 36mp camera, which generates very large camera files.
+I shoot in RAW with a 47 MP camera, which generates large camera files.
 That means I need fast memory cards.
-I found ScanDisk Extreme Pro to be the most effective and reliable.
-I use 128 GB for both my Nikon D810 and my GoPro.
+I found SanDisk Extreme Pro to be the most effective and reliable.
+I use 128 GB for both my Nikon Z7 II and my GoPro.
 This way I am sure to have enough space for all my pictures during a trip.